MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallproviderandchains.md

 ## -description

-<div class="alert"><b>Note</b>  Layered Service Providers are deprecated.
-Starting with Windows 8 and Windows Server 2012, use <a href="https://docs.microsoft.com/windows/desktop/FWP/windows-filtering-platform-start-page">Windows Filtering Platform</a>.</div><div> </div>The <b>WSCInstallProviderAndChains</b> function installs the specified 32-bit transport provider as well as its specific protocol chains into the Winsock 2 system configuration database on a 32-bit computer.
+<div class="alert">**Note**  Layered Service Providers are deprecated.
+Starting with Windows 8 and Windows Server 2012, use <a href="https://docs.microsoft.com/windows/desktop/FWP/windows-filtering-platform-start-page">Windows Filtering Platform</a>.</div><div> </div>The **WSCInstallProviderAndChains** function installs the specified 32-bit transport provider as well as its specific protocol chains into the Winsock 2 system configuration database on a 32-bit computer.
 This function ensures that the protocol chains are ordered at the beginning of the transport provider configuration information, ensuring that a separate call to <a href="https://docs.microsoft.com/windows/desktop/api/sporder/nf-sporder-wscwriteproviderorder">WSCWriteProviderOrder</a> is not necessary.

 ## -parameters